-Critical to the sucessof this Project, the men and women who represent our partners have contributed immensely to the overall success of the project.
-The leads of the various teams representing our partners; Touton, SNV, Agro-Eco, NCRC, Forestry Commission of Ghana, Ghana Cocobod and other partners including the District Assemblies, Stool Lands Secretariat, National House of Chiefs and other private sector groups (cocoa, mining, logging, oil palm) operating in the landscape are at the forefront of implementation for the success of this project.
+At the core of the consortium are the lead partners: Touton, SNV, Agro-Eco, NCRC, Forestry Commission of Ghana, and Ghana Cocobod.
+Other partners include District Assemblies, Stool Lands Secretariat, National House of Chiefs and other private sector groups (cocoa, mining, logging, oil palm) operating in the landscape.